Founder & Leadership

 Shari has studied asana, meditation, and philosophy with respected teachers Pandit Rajmani Tigunait, Rolf Sovik, Amma Karunamayi, and BKS Iyengar.
 Her unique style integrates subtle and gross anatomical awareness with breath awareness to draw the student into the inner experience of yoga.
 Her approach uses yoga as a vital, powerful, and compassionate component in healing the body and the psyche.
 Shari holds the following certifications—C-IAYT, E-RYT 500, and YACEP, and has presented over 40 videos on YogaInternational.com.

-Judy Moulton is a Himalayan Institute certified and Yoga Alliance recognized E-RYT 500-hour level teacher, an Ayurvedic Health Counselor registered with the National Ayurvedic Medical Association (NAMA), and a contributor to YogaInternational.com.
+Judy Moulton is a Himalayan Institute certified and Yoga Alliance recognized E-RYT 500, an Ayurvedic Health Counselor registered with the National Ayurvedic Medical Association (NAMA), and a contributor to YogaInternational.com.
 Judy is also the director of the Himalayan Institute’s teacher certification programs and a key facilitator within those programs.
 Having experienced the immense transformative power of yoga directly, she relies on her own personal practice of yoga and ayurveda to support her daily life and is dedicated to helping others to do the same.
 Judy’s style of teaching combines breath-connected movement, classical asanas, breath training, and systematic relaxation to access a state of deep inner awareness as preparation for meditative practice.